TaleStation/TaleStation/talestation_modules/README.md

 After you make your new folder with your new .dm file, you need to add it to tgstation.dme in alphabetical order - VSCODE will do this automatically if you tick the file.

 ALWAYS make sure to comment your code, especially if you're overwriting procs and/or code from main files.
+This goes for non-modular comments too!
+This makes it easier to track them.

 ## A minor change and/or tweak:

-If you want to add a behavior to an existing item or object, you should hook onto it in a new file, instead of adding it to the pre-existing one.
+If you want to add a behavior to an existing item or object, you should hook it in a new file, instead of adding it to the pre-existing one.

 For example, if I have an object `foo_bar` and want to make it do a flip when it's picked up, create a NEW FILE named `foo_bar.dm` in our module folder and add the `cool_flip` proc definition and code in that file.
 Then, you can call the proc `cool_flip` from `foo_bar/attack` proc in the main file if it already has one defined, or add a `foo_bar/attack` to your new file if it doesn't.
 Keep as much code as possible in the module files and out of /tg/ files for our sanity.